rokath/trice/docs/TriceUserGuide.md

 - STM is not needed but maybe helpful during debugging.
 - STM than is usable to regenerate li.json and to extend til.json

-- If after `trice u` a `trice z` and a `trice u` again is executed, all IDs are expected to be at the same place again.
-If in between `trice u`, an optional `trice z`and a `trice u` src was edited, most IDs are expected to be at the same place again.
+- If after `trice i` a `trice z` and a `trice i` again is executed, all IDs are expected to be at the same place again.
+If in between `trice i`, an optional `trice z`and a `trice i` src was edited, most IDs are expected to be at the same place again.

 <!--
 _### Tests